TPIRC Automates Business Processes to Treat Patients With Orphan Diseases

 “We can push all of our patient data to the researchers, and start to discover new bio-markers that we can use to test patients,” Sandhu said.
 “This increases our efficiency rate and the scope we’re operating within.”

 As the footprint of the organization expands, so will the number of orphan and rare diseases that TPIRC treats as well as the efficacy of the treatments already in place.
-Dr. Randhawa’s research has already increased the life expectancy of patients suffering from cystic fibrosis from about 15 years to about 25-30, which they consider a good starting point.
+Dr. Randhawa’s research has already increased the life expectancy of patients suffering from cystic fibrosis from about 15 years to about 25-30.
+The organization considers this to be a good starting point — and positive progress toward its ultimate goal of leaving no disease behind.